openvswitch/ovs/Documentation/faq/openflow.rst

     messages and will send an error response if any other value of this field is included in a "packet-out" or a "flow mod" sent by a controller.

+    Packet buffers have limited usefulness in any case.
+Table-miss packet-in messages most commonly pass the first packet in a microflow to the OpenFlow controller, which then sets up an OpenFlow flow that handles remaining traffic in the microflow without further controller intervention.
+In such a case, the packet that initiates the microflow is in practice usually small (certainly for TCP), which means that the switch sends the entire packet to the controller and the buffer only saves a small number of bytes in the reverse direction.

 Q: How does OVS divide flows among buckets in an OpenFlow "select" group?

     A: In Open vSwitch 2.3 and earlier, Open vSwitch used the destination